gal-yedidovich/SwiftExtensions/README.md

 	.commit() //save your changes in memory & lcoal storage

 extension PrefKey {
-	static let name = "obfuscatedKey" //value should be obfuscated }
+	static let name = PrefKey(value: "obfuscatedKey") //value should be obfuscated }
 ```